 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
 Lecture) 15 wks This course will begin with a review of basic algebraic operations including solving equations and formulas.
 Functions and the graphing of functions are included.
 Trigonometry is limited to the basic trigonometric functions, the Pythagorean Theorem, and the solutions to right triangle problems.
 The course will include solving systems of linear equations, factoring and rational expressions, solving rational equations, and solving of quadratic equations.
-Exponents and radicals, as well as exponential and logarithmic functions.
-Prerequisite: Math SAT score of 510 or higher or MAT 100 with a grade C or higher or Math Accuplacer score of 78 or higher and Algebra Accuplacer score of 75 or higher.
+Exponents and radicals, as well as exponential and logarithmic functions will be covered.
+See page 30 for placement & prerequsite chart.